25 Best Things to Do in Greenville, SC

 You can have a gala time doting on the delightful performances at the renowned Peace Center.

 This theatre is a major performing arts venue in the city.

-It features an impressive 2,100 seater concert hall and a gorgeous amphitheater.
+It features an impressive 2,100-seater concert hall and a gorgeous theater.

-More than 300 events hosted every year at the Peace Center ensure that you can watch one at any time of the year.
+More than 300 events hosted yearly at the Peace Center ensure that you can watch one at any time of the year.